 So to make sure we don't have 49 jewellers and 51 farmers, we have limitations on how many vendors we can have within each category, which means we can accept only so many of each category.
 It helps keeps our market in a good balance and ensures that we don't have more vendos than can be supported by our customers.

-Those decisions are made by our 100% unpaid, volunteer board of directors who meet to looks over each and every application we receive.
+Those decisions are made by our 100% unpaid, volunteer board of directors who meet regularly to look over each and every application we receive, as well as make other important decisions about our operations.
 We appreciate your feedback any time via the Contact Us page.

 As our market grows, or occasionally as vendors move on, more spots will become available.
 So if you qualify to be at our market and were turned down once, we encourage you to keep re-applying!